-You know that moment when the power blinks out, your fiber modem dies, and your deadline keeps marching closer like a zombie boss fight.
+You know that moment when the power blinks out, your fibre modem dies, and your deadline keeps marching closer like a zombie boss fight.
 Maybe you’re on a bus crawling up Kennon Road, or in the departure lounge praying the airport Wi-Fi lets you send one last e-mail.
 A pocket Wi-Fi can be the tiny hero that saves the day—but only if you bought the right one in the first place.

 The trouble?
-In 2025 the shelf is packed: LTE sticks under a grand, chunky 5 G beasts promising “up to 4 Gbps,” eSIM-ready hotspots the size of a credit card, even Starlink’s pizza-box “Mini” for the weekend overlander crowd.
-Prices swing from a ₱1 k impulse buy to a ₱30 k splurge.
-So how do you sift the hype from the must-haves?
+In 2025, the shelf is packed: LTE sticks under a grand, chunky 5 G beasts promising “up to 4 Gbps,” eSIM-ready hotspots the size of a credit card, even Starlink’s pizza-box “Mini” for the weekend overlander crowd.
+Prices swing from a ₱1k impulse buy to a ₱30k splurge.
+So, how do you sift the hype from the must-haves?

 Editor